sglkc/waifu-otw/README.md

 This is possible by providing multiple data for the AI.

 > **Note**
-> Bahasa Indonesia and Japanese are currently incomplete, they just exist.
+> Japanese is currently incomplete, it just exist.

 ### Live2D